Yuji Iwasawa

-Yuji Iwasawa (岩沢雄司; born 4 June 1954) is a Japanese jurist.
+Yuji Iwasawa (岩沢雄司; born 4 June 1954) is a Japanese jurist and professor.
 He has been a member of the International Court of Justice since 22 June 2018, following the resignation of Judge Hisashi Owada.
 Before he was elected a judge, he was a professor of international law at the University of Tokyo.
 He was re-elected on 12 November 2020.
 He formerly chaired the United Nations Human Rights Committee.

-On 3 March 2025 he was elected President of the International Court of Justice (ICJ), succeeding Nawaf Salam, who had resigned to become Lebanon's prime minister.
+Following the resignation of former president Nawaf Salam on 14 January 2025, he was elected as President of the International Court of Justice (ICJ) on 3 March 2025.
+He is expected to fulfill the rest of Salam's term until 5 February 2027.